-Swiss Glencore, Trafugure and Canadian Reservoir Mineral looking for Bor Smelter Basin13.
-September 2011. / Uncategorized
+Swiss Glencore, Trafugure and Canadian Reservoir Mineral looking for Bor Smelter Basin, Uncategorized

 After Swiss companies Glencore and Trafigure, the interest in processing gold concentrate from Coka Marin mine has also been expressed by Canada’s Reservoir Mineral Ink from Vancouver in its letter of intent addressed to the management of the Mining Smelter Basin (RTB) Bor.